-Mr. Murrah has performed with the University of Kentucky Opera Theatre and the Bluegrass Opera.
-He has sung the role of Tolomeo from Handel's Giulio Cesare with the Red River Lyric Opera and Asprano in Vivaldi's Montezuma with the America Baroque Opera Co.
-Murrah was selected in the Carnegie Hall’s Weill Music Institute in a Masterclass with Joyce DiDonato in 2019, and he continued his studies at the International Vocal Arts Institute.
+Mr. Murrah has performed at the University of Kentucky Opera Theatre and the Bluegrass Opera.
+He has sung the role of Tolomeo from Handel's Giulio Cesare with the Red River Lyric Opera and Asprano in Vivaldi's Montezuma with the America Baroque Opera Co. he was selected in the Carnegie Hall’s Weill Music Institute in a Masterclass with Joyce DiDonato in 2019, and he continued his studies at the International Vocal Arts Institute.
 In 2020, he toured with the American Spiritual Ensemble and was a young artist at the Glimmerglass Opera Festival.
-In 2021, Mr. Murrah will be joined the Studio Artist Program at the Florida Grand Opera for their 2020- 2021 season and debuted Bertarido from Handel's Rodelinda as a Fleming Artist at Aspen Music Festival.
+In 2021, Mr. Murrah was a featured artist at the Florida Grand Opera for their 2020- 2021 season and sang Bertarido from Handel's Rodelinda as a Fleming Artist at Aspen Music Festival.

-In 2018, he won the Encouragement Award for the Metropolitan Opera Council Central District Auditions and won the 2nd place award or the Emerging Soloists Competition.
-In 2020 he won first place in the Camille Coloratura Competition and as a semi-finalist in the Metropolitan Opera National Council Auditions after winning the Nashville District Auditions.
+His other awards include the 2018 Encouragement Award for the Metropolitan Opera Council Central District Auditions and 2nd place award for the Emerging Soloists Competition.
+First place in the 2020 Camille Coloratura Competition and was a semi-finalist in the Metropolitan Opera National Council Auditions after winning the Nashville District Auditions.
 Also in 2021, Murrah won 2nd place in the Rochester International Oratorio Competition.